 1. Definitions 3

-General stipulations
+2. General stipulations 4

-Structuring and regulation of traffic
+Structuring and regulation of traffic.

 Instructions

-Low visibility operations / low visibility procedure
+Special operations / adverse weather

 Supervision

-7. Measures in case of traffic regulations offences 14
+Measures in case of traffic regulations offences

 Price of the airport driving licence.

 Date of commencement

 1. Definitions

 Airside: the movement area of an airport, adjacent terrain and buildings or portions thereof, to which access is controlled.